Bakersbakebread/Snap-ons/README.md

-<a href="https://www.patreon.com/bePatron?u=4352948" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://cdn6.patreon.com/becomePatronButton.bundle.js"></script>
+<a href="https://www.patreon.com/bePatron?u=4352948" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 # SnappyCogs
 SnappyDragon's Cogs for Red-DiscordBot.
 Red-DiscordBot is a multipurpose bot for Discord developed by Twentysix26.
 To submit an idea for a cog, DM me on discord.
 You can always find me at the official server for Red.
 You can also find me at my server here: https://discord.gg/VYZgkzK